...

 Impact Of Heavy Drinking

-Signs of an alcohol overdose can include some or all of the following symptoms:
+The signs of an alcohol overdose can include a variety of symptoms, such as:

 Alcohol Withdrawal Symptoms